 How Much does General Liability Insurance Cost in Florida?

 How much you pay for general liability insurance is affected by a lot of factors, but the biggest factor is the industry you’re in and how much risk is involved.
 Any business that has customers coming in and out, such as brick-and-mortar stores, will pay more for business insurance.
 Contractors pay the most because construction is inherently risky.
-Furthermore, Florida requires contractors to have general liability insurance with at least $300,000 in bodily injury and $50,000 in property damage.

 Other things that affect your rates include: